 To signal a reaction, the bridal sector brands that have quickly started developing digital resources to present the new wedding dresses with images, lookbooks and, in some cases, videos.

 The next step for producers and retailers would be October.
 If all goes well, we will also witness a "mini boom" of autumn weddings.
 The doubts, however, are still the same, perhaps even greater for fear of a "second wave", or a resurgence of the pandemic in the autumn.

-The wedding sector, in short, has been forced to confront the limits of its historical setting so “high-touch” and personal to meet the new needs of the public.
+In short, the wedding sector was forced to confront the limits of its historical setting, so "high-touch" and personal to meet the new needs of the public.
 But is the technology in the wedding sufficient to fill these gaps?

 A new era in wedding

 The pandemic has undoubtedly caused damage to detail.
 83.000 companies involved, 1 million workers.
 The task of a collapse.

 The retail sale of weddings has not escaped chaos.
 In early spring, many couples were simply moving their wedding dates towards the end of summer or autumn.
 However, there is now a growing recognition of the fact that even the same type of event will absolutely have to evolve.

 The industry is now realizing that this is not a short-term situation, and there is no end date for this.
 This is why the marriage formula is being recalibrated.